rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

 In a nutshell these tasks are Build, Push to the registry and Collect the Image Digest to use it in further steps.

-Why don't use the Buildah task out of the box?
-Because this specific task uses the Registry Credentials for allow Buildah to push the images to a private Registry (GitHub registry in this case, but private repository).
+Why not use the Buildah task out of the box?
+Because this specific task uses the Registry Credentials to allow Buildah to push the images to a private Registry (GitHub registry in this case, but private repository).
 +
 [![](/images/signing10.png "signing10.png")]({{site.url}}/images/signing10.png)